TaikiSan21/PAMmisc/README.md

 at the same time.
 This function should only add to an existing database, it will not modify or remove existing entries in the database.

+* `addPgGps` - Add a gpsData table to a Pamguard database.
+Gps source can either be a dataframe, SPOT csv file, or SPOT gpx file, or csv file with UTC, Longitude, and Latitude

 ### Versions

+**1.5.0** - Added `addPgGps` to add GPS data to a Pamguard database

 **1.4.1** - Internal changes to make `matchEnvData` a generic method so can write methods for non-dataframe sources easier